Skittles Commercial: The Broadway Musical: Reception

 The musical was cited by multiple critics as one of the most successful advertising campaigns conducted in conjunction with the 2019 Super Bowl.
 The show's blend of overtly commercial entertainment with a meta-level critique of advertising was one commonly praised feature, as were its multiple satirical references to pop culture and Broadway, including avant garde existentialism and theatre of the absurd, the ending of Dexter (Hall sings that after killing his agent he will run away and grow a beard so no one will recognize him), Shakespeare's The Winter's Tale (which has the stage direction, "Exit, pursued by a bear"), Elsa's dress transformation in the Frozen musical, and the "You Will Be Found" sequence in Dear Evan Hansen, in which a spike in online followers is celebrated for giving meaning to a character's death.

-The show was seen as a possible revival of the industrial musical tradition in advertising.
-After promotions for the Skittles campaign went viral, clothing retailer H&M announced that it would forego showing at the upcoming Paris Fashion Week in favor of presenting its Spring 2019 collection in an immersive theater event.
+The show was seen as a callback to the industrial musical tradition in advertising.